kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

 rook-discover-x22hh                             1/1     Running             0          8m35s

 ```

 Wait until the Ceph monitor pods are created.
-Next up, the toolbox pod has to be created; this is useful to verify the status/health of the cluster, getting/setting authentication, and querying the Ceph cluster using standard Ceph tools:
+Next, the toolbox pod has to be created; this is useful to verify the status/health of the cluster, getting/setting authentication, and querying the Ceph cluster using standard Ceph tools:

 ```sh
 [root@kv-master-00 ~]# kubectl create -f toolbox.yaml